+86 1510-529-7925 [email protected]

 • limited ASA or ISO range

-• plastic film advance lever
+• plastic film advanced lever

 • Not enough exposure information in the viewfinder.